The podcast app that's eight times bigger than you thought

 In terms of the above: TuneIn ought to be able to identify 95% of its traffic.
 It’s currently only identifying (for us) 12%.
 Potentially three lines of code could make a big difference to TuneIn’s apparent visibility in the podcasting world.

 We’ve made a bug report to TuneIn (who haven’t responded).
-We have also made similar bug reports to NPR One and to AntennaPod.

 |James Cridland is the Editor of Podnews, a keynote speaker and consultant.
 He wrote his first podcast RSS feed in January 2005; and also launched the first live radio streaming app for mobile phones in the same year.
 He's worked in the audio industry since 1989.|